MerryJerry27/Dungeon-Slitherer-JMM/README.md

-Default move speed is every 0.1 seconds, default time invincible after taking damage is 2 seconds Apples grow you by 1, Bananas grow you by 3, Skeletons shrink you by 1 One Ways allow you to move in the directions indicated Enemies move on their movement-trails
+Default move speed is every 0.1 seconds, default time invincible after taking damage is 2 seconds Apples grow you by 1, Bananas grow you by 3, Skeletons shrink you by 1 One-Ways allow you to move in the directions indicated Enemies move on their movement-trails

 A production tool of entity coord gatherer has been left in, which helped with the development.